Baptistry Water Care

-"Is it okay to leave water in our baptistry?"
-Here is what our expert has to
+"Is it okay to leave water in our baptistry continuously?"

 Fiberglass church baptistries can be affected by long term

 exposure to water.
-Water can seep under the top layer of the fiberglass and
+Water can seep under the gel coat (the surface you see) and

-leave moisture in the fiberglass.
-Eventually, this moisture will cause blistering, just
+leave moisture in the underlying fiberglass.
+Eventually, this moisture can cause blistering, just

 Both algae and bacteria can grow quickly in baptistry water.
-Not only can these represent a
+Not only can these present a

 health hazard, but the growth of algae and bacteria, if left unchecked, can cause blistering and